corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/cordapps/cordapp-build-systems.md

 * `enabled`: The control flag to enable signing process.
 This is set to `true` by default.
 Set to `false` to disable signing.
 * `options`: Any relevant parameters of [SignJar ANT task](https://ant.apache.org/manual/Tasks/signjar.html).
 By default the `.jar` file is signed with Corda development key.
 You can specify the external keystore.
 The minimum options are listed below.
-Find additional options in [Apache's manual](https://ant.apache.org/manual/Tasks/signjar.html).
+Find additional options in the [Apache manual](https://ant.apache.org/manual/Tasks/signjar.html).
     * `keystore`: The path to the keystore file. *cordadevcakeys.jks* keystore ships with the plugin by default.
     * `alias`: The alias to sign under.
 The default value is *cordaintermediateca*.
     * `storepass` The keystore password.
 The default value is *cordacadevpass*.